SAC's Steinberg sought 'illegal edge,' prosecutor tells jurors

 The two lawyers were making opening statements in the U.S. District Court in New York in the trial of Steinberg, the first employee of Cohen's once-powerful hedge fund to go to trial on insider trading charges.

-Earlier this month, SAC agreed to plead guilty and pay $1.2 billion (£745.3 million) to resolve fraud charges stemming from the insider trading probe.
+Earlier this month, SAC agreed to plead guilty and pay $1.2 billion to resolve fraud charges stemming from the insider trading probe.
 A federal judge is considering whether to accept the plea.

 In their statements on Wednesday, both sides focused heavily on a former SAC analyst, Jon Horvath, who allegedly passed non-public information about two technology companies to Steinberg in 2008 and 2009.

 Apps said prosecutors would show how Steinberg pressed Horvath to try harder to get coveted secret information.
-She told jurors Steinberg knew the information he was receiving and trading on was coming from "corrupt sources" inside companies including Dell Inc and Nvidia Corp (NVDA.O).
+She told jurors Steinberg knew the information he was receiving and trading on was coming from "corrupt sources" inside companies including Dell Inc and Nvidia Corp.

 SELF-INTEREST